xujinglin/FineDiving/README.md

 - In temporal structure, the action-level labels locate the temporal boundary of a complete action instance performed by an athlete.
 During this annotation process, we discard all the incomplete action instances and filter out the slow playbacks.
 The step-level labels are the starting frames of consecutive steps in the action procedure.

 ### Annotation
 Given a raw diving video, the annotator utilizes our defined lexicon to label each action and its procedure.
 We accomplish two annotation stages from coarse- to fine-grained.
 The coarse stage is to label the action type for each action instance and its temporal boundary accompanied with the official score.
-The fine-grained stage is to label the sub-action type for each step in the action procedure and record the starting frame of each step.
+The fine-grained stage is to label the sub-action type for each step in the action procedure and record the starting frame of each step, utilizing an effective [Annotation Toolbox](https://github.com/coin-dataset/annotation-tool).

 The annotation information is saved in [`FineDiving_coarse_annotation.pkl`](Annotations/FineDiving_coarse_annotation.pkl) and [`FineDiving_fine-grained_annotation.pkl`](Annotations/FineDiving_fine-grained_annotation.pkl).